CommanderCoder/BeebEm/README.md

 # BeebEm5
 This code is here for archival purposes.
 It is no longer supported.

-Please STAR and FORK [beebem-mac](https://github.com/commandercoder/beebem-mac) which is now most current version, and closely mirrors [beebem-windows]([(https://github.com/stardot/beebem-windows]).
+Please STAR and FORK [beebem-mac](https://github.com/commandercoder/beebem-mac) which is now the most current version, and that closely mirrors [beebem-windows]([(https://github.com/stardot/beebem-windows]).

 ## What was it